2017 Croatia Travel Tips. Croatia Packing List: What to Pack for Croatia

 A Black Tank Maxi Dress

-You can’t go wrong with a Little Black Dress like this for evening meals on the beach or a more simple LBD like this makes a perfect day dress if worn with simple flat sandals.
+You can’t go wrong with a Black maxi dress like this or this one for evening meals on the beach and double simple LBD makes which is aperfect day dress if worn with simple flat sandals.
 To transition into night, just throw on a beautiful silk scarf or some bold jewelry.
-I don’t recommend bringing valuable jewelry or lots of different pieces – just pick out a couple of statement pieces or this goes-with-everything cuff bracelet.
-Throw on these fun tassel pendant earrings and you are glammed up for a night on the town.
+I don’t recommend bringing valuable jewelry or lots of different pieces – just pick out a couple of statement pieces.
+Throw on a fun tassel pendant earrings and you are glammed up for a night on the town.

 A Denim Jacket for Cool Nights